Pictured: A map from Dongsei Kim’s 2017 research, “The Second Iteration: Uncovering the agency of the unknown armistice maps.”

 The discipline of architecture and urbanism has a powerful ability to envision spaces through vivid visual and experiential means.
 Architecture and urbanism are also fundamentally public, meaning they have the power and responsibility to actively engage the collective.

 New thoughts on nation-state borders can be developed through producing new spatial experiences at a smaller scale.
 Designing exhibition spaces, urban spaces, and architecture that highlight absurd conditions between North and South Korea or by emphasizing the productive potentials of these border spaces are such examples.

 I believe these small-scale spaces are relatively humble compared to larger abstract nation-state spaces.
-However, these human scale spaces equally engage the idea of nation-states but at a visceral level, therefore it can become a more effective proving ground that reveal critical issues related to inter-Korean relationships.
+However, these human-scale spaces equally engage the idea of nation-states, but at a visceral level; therefore, they can become a more effective proving ground that reveals critical issues related to inter-Korean relationships.